 As long as you are registered to vote, you can ask to vote by post, or ask someone to vote as a proxy on your behalf.

 Contact our customer services team to find out if you are already registered for a postal or proxy vote.

-You can apply to vote by post for a particular election, for a set period of time or for all future elections.
-However, you must be registered to vote first.
+You can apply to vote by post for a specific election, for a set period of time, or for all future elections.
+Please complete and return the postal vote application form below.

-A proxy vote is when you have arranged for someone to vote on your behalf, in your absence.
+A proxy vote is when you arrange for someone to vote on your behalf.
 Any elector can request a proxy vote for a particular election as long as they give a reason.
 Please complete and return the proxy vote application form below.

-If you have a proxy vote this means you can still vote in person at your polling station provided you vote before your proxy.
+If you have appointed a proxy to vote on your behalf you can still vote in person at your polling station, provided you vote before your proxy does.

 Emergency proxy vote

 If you have had a medical emergency that took place 6 days before an election or less, you can apply to vote by emergency proxy (someone else voting on your behalf).
 You can apply up until 5pm on election day.
 But, you must be registered to vote first.

 Contact our customer services team, or download an emergency proxy vote form.